Brenner Base Tunnel: Schedule history

 Early in the preliminary planning, at a Brussels meeting in June 2005, BBT SE (Brenner Base Tunnel Societas Europae), presented an interim status report.
 Expectations following the meeting were that the project could be finalized and the pilot tunnel started by 2006.
 The target for the tunnel to start service was 2015.

 In 2007 a construction timeline with a 2022 finish date was specified in a memorandum signed by the Austrian and Italian ministers of transport.

 Funding history

 In December 2008 Antonio Tajani, the European commissioner for transport, approved funds totalling €1.7 billion to finance 11 railway projects that together should establish two major routes across the continent.

 In May 2009 it was confirmed that final go-ahead for the project had been given.

 The final estimated cost was put at €8.384bn at 2018 levels.

 Construction history

 In the summer of 2007 work started on a pilot tunnel to run along the line of the future tunnel and to be used for removing water and spoil during the major construction phase.
 Construction of the pilot tunnel between 2006 and 2009 was estimated to cost €430 million and would be 50% EU funded.

 On 6 July 2019, two Austrian segments were connected, and an unbroken 36 km long tunnel was formed – around 65% of the tunnel's 55 km projected length.
+On 18 September 2025 for the first time the two tunnel sections, from Italy and from Austria, were joined underground by the break-through of the exploratory tunnel.
+The exploratory tunnel runs 12m below where the final tunnel will be bored and it will be used for drainage and maintenance after the rail connection opens.

+On 18 September 2025 the excavations connected the two sides of the exploratory tunnel, joining them for the first time.

+As of March 2025, at least three workers died while working on the tunnel.